Implications of Brexit for British individuals with interests in Italy

 Over the past months we have received many questions about the implications of Brexit for British people who have interests in Italy.

-This webpage addresses some of the most common concerns and offers options to prepare in the best way before the end of the Brexit implementation period on 31 December 2020.
+This web page addresses some of the most common concerns and offers options to prepare in the best way before the end of the Brexit implementation period on 31 December 2020.

 You might be interested in reading our material about Brexit if you are a British citizen who lives in Italy, or a British citizen who does not live in Italy but has interests in Italy.
 For example, if you own an Italian property, or if you have family members in Italy and you wish to be able to visit without restrictions.